evidence-dev/evidence-vscode/README.md

 ## Getting Started

-To get started with Evidence BI using Evidence VS Code extension:
+To get started with Evidence BI application development using VS Code desktop version, follow these steps:

 1. Create new project folder and open it in VS Code from the command line: